Can I Get A Mortgage On A House I Already Own?

 Cash Out Refinance

-Cash-out refinancing loans have a fixed interest rate.
+Cash-out refinancing loans feature fixed interest rates.

 How Does A Cash-Out Refinance Work